The form of business you operate determines what taxes you must pay and how you pay them. The following are the five general types of business taxes.

 Self-employment tax (SE tax) is a social security and Medicare tax primarily for individuals who work for themselves.
 Your payments of SE tax contribute to your coverage under the social security system.
 Social security coverage provides you with retirement benefits, disability benefits, survivor benefits, and hospital insurance (Medicare) benefits.

-Generally, you must pay SE tax and file Schedule SE (Form 1040) if either of the following applies.
+Generally, you must pay SE tax and file Schedule SE (Form 1040 or 1040-SR) if either of the following applies.

 - If your net earnings from self-employment were $400 or more.